 The Friends have been supporting Bristol Art Gallery since 1947.
 In that time, we have helped with the acquisition of more than 350 works of art including paintings, watercolours, drawings, sculpture, rare pottery, glass, antique and modern silver, and contemporary jewellery.
-In 2010-11 we contributed to the conservation of several important paintings (such as Holidays by Harry Watson) which had languished in the store for many years.
+One of the gallery’s most popular paintings — Lady Honywood (b.1763) and her Daughter by Sir Joshua Reynolds came to Bristol courtesy of The Friends.

 Collectively, the art which the Friends have helped Bristol Art Gallery acquire over the years would today cost millions of pounds to purchase.
 You can help us continue the good work by becoming a member of the Friends – just click on JOIN to do so.
 But the Friends are not just about raising money.
 We have a lot of fun, too – for details of our social events, outings and lectures, click on Activities in the banner above, or on View All Events in the menu on the right of this page..